MistyCommunity/Documentation/src/content/index.md

 ---
 ## Let's get started!

 Please read these brief onboarding articles thoroughly prior to meeting Misty.

 You now have (or soon will) a hand-built Misty I robot from the Misty Robotics team.
-Because she's hand-built, she'd appreciate your starting by reading [Safety & Handling](../../../../../onboarding/getting-started/getting-started).
+Because she's hand-built, she'd appreciate that you start by reading [Safety & Handling](../../../../../onboarding/getting-started/getting-started).

 Once you [power Misty up](../../../../../onboarding/getting-to-know-your-robot/powering-up-down), you can quickly control Misty via her [companion app](../../../../../onboarding/3-ways-to-interact-with-misty/companion-app), [Blockly](../../../../../onboarding/3-ways-to-interact-with-misty/blockly), and the [Misty API Explorer](../../../../../onboarding/3-ways-to-interact-with-misty/api-explorer).